-I was born in St. John’s Hospital in Queens, New York and though we moved upstate to the suburbs when I was two, we returned so often to the German and Irish family homesteads in Ridgewood and Glendale, Queens that these neighborhoods continue to have a profound hold on me.
-Trailing my grandmother on her errands to Bohacks’ grocers, Jay Rose ladies’ boutique and the five and dime, strolling with my grandfather to Merkens for a chocolate egg cream, all against the perpetual roar and rumble of the “El” were dominant memories of my childhood.
-So were the mysterious conversations at the coffee clatches my aunts attended as young wives, where majestic Peg Perego prams lined the sidewalk out front and inside the clatter of everyday china and the whispered gossip and the laughter of babies being passed back and forth made their own music.
-No matter where I have traveled or lived, most recently, for over two decades, in the South, it is this place and that has resonated most deeply for me and that calls me to write about it, over and over in my fiction.
-My two most recent novels, The Lost Son, and The Gift, are represented by Anne Bohner at Pen and Ink Literary.
+I was born in the Queens borough of New York and though we moved upstate to the suburbs when I was two, we returned so often to our Irish and German family homesteads in Ridgewood and Glendale that these Queens neighborhoods continue to exert a profound hold on my imagination.
+Trailing my grandmother on her errands to Bohacks’ grocers, Jay Rose ladies’ boutique and the five and dime, strolling with my grandfather to Merkens soda fountain for a chocolate egg cream, all against the perpetual rumble of the Myrtle Avenue “El,” remain the dominant memories of my childhood.
+So were the grown-up conversations at the coffee clatches my aunts brought me to, where Perego prams lined the sidewalk out front.
+Inside, whispered gossip and the laughter of babies being passed back and forth made their own music.
+No matter where I have traveled or lived, most recently, for over two decades in the South, it is this place, the Queens of the last century, that resonates most deeply for me as a writing subject.

 Books that reflected this city world, such as A Tree Grows in Brooklyn and All of a Kind Family influenced me a great deal growing up.
 Later these would be followed by the work of William Maxwell, Alice McDermott, Charles Baxter, Nicole Krauss, Richard Bausch, Tayari Jones, Rebecca Makkai, Chaim Potok, Laurie Colwin, and Adam Gopnik.
 A few of these writers attend to rural life, but most center on the rich blur of city life that mirrored what I knew.